Do Go On - 400 - The Millennium Dome Heist

 I thought it was really fun.

-We love a heist, but there's only one thing better than a heist,
+but there's only one thing better than a heist,

-and that's a heist with dumb criminals.
+and that's a hoist with dumb criminals.

 Yeah.

-But it's like they had, you know, they were smart in so many ways
+But it's like they had, you know,

-and then just like kind of cocky, I think.
+and then just like kind of cocky, I think,

-Just sort of like, well, they couldn't possibly be watching us
+just sort of like, well,

-on this farm that we live at.
+they couldn't possibly be watching us on this farm that we live.

-Anyway, g'day, Terry.
+Anyway,

-You know, like, oh, man, I love it so much.
+Oh, man, I love it so much.

-And they think they're so clever and the cops are just waiting.
+And they think they're so clever.

 Oh, I love it.